React Vs Ionic

 There are numerous benefits of hybrid apps compared to native apps, particularly in terms of speed of development.
 Generally, Ionic app development allows native mobile components to have an attractive design and seamless navigation.

-React Native (RN)
+What’s React Native

 React Native app development is basically done with Javascript libraries, useful for building a smooth user interface.
 React Native uses native components which offer the user experience similar to other native apps.
 React Native allows developers to reuse existing code which makes application delivery faster and its code can be used across both platforms, iOS and Android, giving better performance and interactive mobile user interface at the same time.